-According to the FEMA, its contracts can be for short-term and long-term products and services lasting years, and you, as a small business owner, only need to take the following steps to do become one of its providers.
+According to FEMA, its contracts can be for short-term and long-term products and services lasting years, and you, as a small business owner, only need to take the following steps to become one of its providers.

 Steps to qualify for FEMA contracts